mohdjaber000/ninja-forms-conditional-logic/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/intro/)

 == Changelog ==

+= 3.0.15 (27 June 2017) =

+*Changes:*

+* When setting up conditions, fields should now appear in alphabetical order within the field list.

+*Bugs:*

+* Conditional Logic should now work properly with the Save Progress add-on.

 = 3.0.14 (31 May 2017) =